phil65/PrettyQt/docs/features/widgets/filterheader.md

 ## FilterHeader

-HeaderView subclass which includes LineEdits / Dropdowns with filter possibilities.
+A HeaderView subclass which includes LineEdits / Dropdowns with filter possibilities.
 When setting the header view on an ItemView, a proxy model will be created which is linked to the filter widgets.
 The correct filter widget is automatically inferred from the content of the columns.

+So basically everything that needs to be done is the following:

 ```py
     model = MyModel()